 “When our body has learned the frequencies, inflammation comes down, pain comes down,” she said.

-This holistic approach was invented in Europe by Dr. Michael Hoff and is slowly catching on in the U.S., where it’s FDA approved.
+This holistic approach was invented in Europe by Dr. Mikel Hoff and is slowly catching on in the U.S., where it’s FDA approved.
 Lieberman says she’s one of three people practicing it in Los Angeles.